New polling locations for May 21, 2024 budget vote and board election

 Only qualified voters who are duly registered will be permitted to vote.
 To be a qualified registered voter, a person must be a U.S. citizen who is 18 years of age or older and a resident of the school district for at least 30 days prior to the vote and:

-- who registered in the District Office or at the main office of any of the district’s schools by May 9; or
+- who registered in the District Office or at the main office of any of the district’s schools by deadline; or

 - whose name appears in the district’s register as having voted at least once in the last four years at the annual or special elections in the school district; or